Reporting Identity Theft by a Family Member

 The most important next step is protecting yourself and other family members from further repercussions.
 You need to file all those reports with various government and official bodies, which will take hours of very careful paperwork to do correctly.
 You need to let affected parties know that a fraud has occurred and started the process for any possible remedies.
 You probably need to seek specific remedies to get your money back, reclaim your identity, delete accounts, cancel cards, close bank accounts, and start the process of clearing your name.

 The good news is that you don't have to do it all alone.
 DoNotPay is an online service, and we've built our product inventory based on real-world needs.
 If you need to file a police report, report to the FTC and IRS, set up fraud alerts with credit bureaus, and delete numerous accounts without access to the password, we can help you do it all.
-Let us take some of the burdens of this experience off your shoulders with the down-to-earth and practical legal assistance you need right now.
+Let us take some of the burdens of this experience off your shoulders with the down-to-earth and practical assistance you need right now.

 What DoNotPay Can Do for You